Andzej Derdziuk

-Andrzej Derdziuk (born January 24, 1962 in Skierbieszów) – Polish Catholic priest, Capuchin monk, member of the Warsaw Province of the Order of Friars Minor Capuchin, from 2012 to 2015 vice-rector of the Catholic University of Lublin.
-Currently academic teacher at the Faculty of Theology of the John Paul II Catholic University of Lublin.
+Andrzej Derdziuk (born January 24, 1962) is a Polish Catholic priest, Capuchin monk, member of the Warsaw Province of the Order of Friars Minor Capuchin, from 2012 to 2015 vice-rector of the Catholic University of Lublin.
+He is currently an academic teacher at the Faculty of Theology of the John Paul II Catholic University of Lublin.

 Early life

-born in January 24, 1962 in Skierbieszów).
+Derdziuk was born in January 24, 1962 in Skierbieszów.
 He is the twin brother of Zbigniew Derdziuk.

 On June 9, 1987 Derdziuk was ordained a priest in Lublin by John Paul II.
 In 1993 he obtained a doctorate in theology.

 Education

 In 2001 Derdziuk obtained a postdoctoral degree.
 On September 19, 2011 he received the title of professor of theological sciences from the president of the Republic of Poland. associate professor and head of the Department of the History of Moral Theology since 2003.
 He also specializes in the theology of consecrated life.

 Career

 From 1996–2001 he was secretary of the Section of Polish Moral Theologians and served as vice-chairman of the Conference of Rectors of Seminaries in Poland.
 In the years 1994–2000 and 2004–2007 he was a rector of the Capuchin Higher Seminary in Lublin.
 In the years 2005–2008 vice-dean of the Faculty of Theology of the Catholic University of Lublin.
 He was a member of the Committee of Theological Sciences of the Polish Academy of Sciences for the term 2011–2015 and the editor-in-chief of the journal "Studia Nauk Teologiczne" PAN.
 Since 2011, nominated by Archbishop Stanisław Budzik, member of the Council of Priests of the Archdiocese of Lublin.
 On May 10, 2012, he was elected Vice-Rector for Development of the John Paul II Catholic University of Lublin for the years 2012–2016.
 He held this position until May 28, 2015.
 Since 2015, he has been the chairman of the Department of Theological Sciences of the Lublin Scientific Society.
 Since 2020, member of the Committee of Theological Sciences of the Polish Academy of Sciences.